SebaDro/ST-DeepHydro/README.md

 ```

 ### Conv3D
-The `stdeephydro.models.Conv3DModel` builds Tensorflow model based multiple stacked Conv3D and MaxPooling3D layers.
+The `stdeephydro.models.Conv3DModel` builds a Tensorflow model based multiple stacked [Conv3D](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv3D)
-Usually, intended to process video data, it applies convolutional and max pooling operations on the spatial as well as
+and [MaxPooling3D](https://www.tensorflow.org/api_docs/python/tf/keras/layers/MaxPool3D) layers.
+Usually, intended to
+process video data, it applies convolutional and max pooling operations on the spatial as well as the temporal dimension
-the temporal dimension of the input data.
-The model can be trained on a timeseries of meteorological raster data
+of the input data.
+The model can be trained on a timeseries of meteorological raster data to predict gauge streamflow or
-to predict gauge streamflow or any other hydrological variables.
+any other hydrological variables.

 #### Conv3D Attributes:
 Required values for `cfg.params`: